getsolus/solus-site.github.io/content/blog/2016-10-30-this-week-in-solus-install-38.md

 First off, I want to flesh out the content more extensively, and re-introduce the Solus page, originally shown off during earlier streams, with some differentiators from the homepage.
 I also understand that some may view the new site to be less information dense and more reliant on imagery, which is a polar opposite of the previous Wordpress-based website, and this is something I plan on gradually addressing.
-I'm of the opinion that starting with less, highly discoverable content, then working towards improving what content we do provide, is a far better path than starting with too much information that affects discoverability, that we'd gradually need to remove or shift elsewhere.
+I'm of the opinion that starting with less but highly discoverable content, then working towards improving what content we do provide, is a far better path than starting with too much information that affects discoverability, that we'd gradually need to remove or shift elsewhere.

 Once I'm happier with the content we do provide, I'll be working on adding more features and functionality, such as providing an integrated Help Center.
 This will enable a high-quality method for discovering and querying